 It may not be easy being green, but as this list of green songs demonstrates, it's simple enough to write about it.
 There are dozens of great classic rock tracks written from an emerald-tinted mind-set.
-In honor of St. Patrick's Day, we've selected 10 of the best, which find artists from Fleetwood Mac to Creedence Clearwater Revival and Steely Dan singing about green eyes, earrings, rivers, and whatever the heck a "manalishi" is:
+In honor of St. Patrick's Day, we've selected 10 of the best, as artists from Fleetwood Mac to Creedence Clearwater Revival and Steely Dan sing about green eyes, earrings, rivers, and whatever the heck a "manalishi" is.

 We kick off our list with this lazily percolating and highly poetic ode to a woman whose green eyes can soothe even the most raging oceans.
 These powers were clearly inspiring to the members of Sugarloaf, who turn this song into a seven-minute long epic with extended guitar and organ solos in her honor.

 It may seem odd at first that this particular green song comes from an album named 'Blue' – at least, until you realize the sadness at the core of its lyrics.
 Joni Mitchell wrote "Little Green" as a chronicle of the child she was forced to give up for adoption back in 1965.
 "I conceived in art college at the age of 20, near the end of term," Mitchell told the Los Angeles Times.
 "The main thing at the time was to conceal it.
 The scandal was so intense.
 A daughter could do nothing more disgraceful.
 It ruined you in a social sense.
 You have no idea what the stigma was.
 It was like you murdered somebody."
 Happily, the article reveals, Mitchell was reunited with her daughter in 1997.